cfu288/mere-medical/libs/emr-pipeline/README.md

 ## Data flow

 1. **Discover.** Each adapter reads its vendor directory and yields candidate tenants.
-   An accepted directory body is appended to `directory_snapshots`, the append-only history that makes never-forgetting structural (an unchanged body just advances the latest snapshot's time).
+   An accepted directory body is saved into `directory_snapshots`, the history that remembers every tenant ever listed; a body identical to the newest saved copy only updates that copy's date.
 2. **Extract.** Fetches the CapabilityStatement of every currently listed tenant, each run.
 Bounded worker pool with a per-host cap and a per-host give-up rule; a failure, including a 200 carrying non-JSON, updates error columns only.
 It **never clobbers a